Award For Outstanding Student or Post-Degree Abstract

 Application Review Process

 - Abstracts are reviewed and scored by the Conference Scientific Program Committee (SPC).
-Those accepted for presentation at the Annual ISDS Conference are sent to the Researcg Committee for further review. *NOTE:The abstract score will be taken from the average score obtained through the SPC's abstract review process.
+Those accepted for presentation at the Annual ISDS Conference are sent to the Research Committee's Award Sub-Committee for further review. *NOTE:The abstract score will be taken from the average score obtained through the SPC's abstract review process.

-- The Research Committee convenes a group to review the accepted applications.
+- The Awards Sub-Committee convenes a group to review the accepted applications.

 - Each personal statement is sent to a single reviewer and is reviewed for strength, using the attached rubric (pdf).

-- Abstracts are reviewed and scored again by the assigned Research Committee reviewers.
+- Abstracts are reviewed and scored again by the assigned Award Sub-Committee reviewers.

 - The scores are totaled and directly compared to determine the final awardees.